mikesmithgh/kitty-scrollback.nvim/README.md

     yank_register_enabled = true,
   },

-  -- KsbScrollbackBufferOpts? options for the main scrollback buffer scrollback_buffer = {
-    tempfile = {
-      -- boolean?
-If true, write the scrollback buffer to a temp file on disk so ripgrep-based current-buffer pickers can search it enabled = false,
-      -- string?
-Directory where the temp file should be created.
-If nil, use the system temp directory dir = nil,
-      -- boolean?
-If true, keep the temp file on disk after kitty-scrollback.nvim closes keep = false,
-    },
-  },

   -- KsbKittyGetText? options passed to get-text when reading scrollback buffer, see kitty @ get-text --help kitty_get_text = {
     -- boolean If true, the text will include the ANSI formatting escape codes for colors, bold, italic, etc.